-Now for the current news: The market for buyers in the greater Charlotte area today is getting very competitive.
+Now for the current news: The market for buyers is getting very competitive.
 In a competitive market like this one, multiple bids on one home are fairly common.
 We see this every day and we will work to guide you through the process to make your offer to purchase the one the seller accepts.

 Understanding the Home Buying Process